GuideJanuary 21, 2026 · Updated April 14, 20267 min read

 How to Import CSV into Redshift: 5 Practical Methods

-Five proven ways to load CSVs into Amazon Redshift—from COPY via S3 to Query Editor, DBeaver, Glue, and Python pipelines—plus how to choose.
+Five proven ways to load CSV files into Amazon Redshift, from COPY via S3 and Query Editor to DBeaver, AWS Glue, and Python pipelines.
+Code examples and comparison for each approach.

 Igor Nikolic